 – You’ll notice that as you go around the spiral, you may need to adjust to *1 SC, 1 SC, 2 SC* repeated.
 After making a few you’ll see how to gauge it.
 One way to tell is if the edge starts getting wavy, you need to put more SCs in between each 2 SC, but if it starts curving upwards, you need to do more 2 SCs between your 1 SCs.

 When your base is the right size, start working 1 SC in each stitch.
 This will make the sides of the nest start to form.
-Continue this until the nest is about 2″ – 3″ deep.
+Continue this until the nest is about 2″ – 3″ deep (or as tall as you want to make it).
 Join and fasten off.
 Weave in any loose ends.